aamodatre/QOSF-2021-Cohort-4/README.md

 _**Alternative**_

-1. The first flaw listed above, is effectively addressed with ```alternative.py```.
-This script creates product state of each number index and number in the binary representation.
-These product states are again solved as a satisfiability problem.
+The first flaw listed above, is effectively addressed with ```alternative.py```.
+This script presents an alternative approach to the satisfiability problem described above.

+In this approach, tensored states are generated between the binary representations of the array indices, and the binary representations of the numbers.
+Identifying the number of qubits required, potential solution states are identified, and constraints for a search are generated in a CNF-DIMACS file.
+This CNF-DIMACS file, based on these product states, allows the generation of appropriate phase oracle and Grover diffuser operator.

 - The alternative code may be executed as:
 ```